JetBrains/teamcity-documentation/topics/nuget-pack.md

 Exclude files

 </td>

 <td>

 Specify one or more wildcard patterns to exclude when creating a package.
-Equivalent to the NuGet.exe `-Exclude` argument.
+Equivalent to the `-Exclude` argument of `NuGet.exe`.

 </td></tr><tr>